 - Static Polymorphism (it is also called as Method Overloading, Compile-Time Polymorphism, Compile-Time Binding, Static Binding, Early Binding)

 Static Polymorphism is called as Method Overloading, Compile-Time Polymorphism, Compile-Time Binding, Static Binding, Early Binding.

 Notice that I have add() methods with different parameters two times in Calculator class.
 If we want to use any of those, we can decide compile-time.
 This is called Static Polymorphism.

-It is called as Method Overriding, Run-Time Polymorphism, Run-Time Binding, Dynamic Binding, Late Binding
+Dynamic Polymorphism is called as Method Overriding, Run-Time Polymorphism, Run-Time Binding, Dynamic Binding, Late Binding.